 Kayla is looking forward to grow her knowledge in commercial real estate and to build connections with ambitious professionals with whom she can collaborate in the future.

-As a passionate community builder and organizer, Morgan co-founded the Truckee Roundhouse.
+While in Truckee, he also co-founded the Truckee Roundhouse.
 This community makerspace makes tools, classes and shop space available to the public to learn and create with wood, metal, ceramics, textiles and electronics.
 Morgan served as chair of the board from the founding of the organization, through its grand opening two years later, and then through a period of expansion and stabilization.

 Morgan has worked with dozens of developers in various capacities through the town of Truckee, but only recently ventured into real estate.
 He is a co-owner of the Truckee River Cohousing LLC, a group of 15 households who are building a 35 unit multi-family development along the Truckee River in which the owner households will eventually reside.